 - Allowing adequate time before diagnosing labor arrest

-- Avoiding unnecessary routine interventions
+- Avoiding unnecessary interventions

 Evidence-based strategies for safer, more positive birth